panda7789/docs.cs-cz/docs/framework/unmanaged-api/metadata/iceegen-getmethodbuffer-method.md

 ms.assetid: c7c5b39a-d4ac-41f1-9d1e-44163f563a49
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 14ea8dab2c4258fe490ef362fd527d80bd8a0178
+ms.openlocfilehash: 8c8ecab9d957e72bb6c0817af07c863fcff97cde
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67746100"
+ms.locfileid: "74436338"
 ---
 # <a name="iceegengetmethodbuffer-method"></a>ICeeGen::GetMethodBuffer – metoda
-Získá vyrovnávací paměť o velikosti odpovídající metodu na zadané relativní virtuální adrese.

- Tato metoda je zastaralý a neměl by se používat.
+Gets a buffer of the appropriate size for the method at the specified relative virtual address.

+ This method is obsolete and should not be used.

 ## <a name="syntax"></a>Syntaxe